hh23485/logseq_brain/pages/Learn little about Spark.md

 		- ### When submit applications
 			- Create a driver process (which run the `main()` of application)
 			- Driver on master node notify worker node to start executors, executors will take up declared resources
-			- Executors run tasks as threads, 1 CPU 1 task
+			- Executors run tasks as threads, 1 CPU 1 task.
+All the tasks belong to the same job.
-		- .
 	- ## How Spark generate logic plan
 	- ## How spark convert logic plan to physical plan
 	- ## How spark do shuffle